httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 Want-Content-Digest and Want-Repr-Digest can be used to indicate a sender's interest and preferences for receiving the respective Integrity fields.

-This document obsoletes {{RFC3230}} and the Digest and Want-Digest HTTP fields.
+This document obsoletes RFC 3230 and the Digest and Want-Digest HTTP fields.

 --- middle